We have heavy American involvement and the hope is that if that keeps up, then phase two will come and phase three will come.

 Obviously, the Israelis hate him.

-What, is this shit banned or something?
+Is this shit banned or something?

 Is it maybe?

-So this enemy is in prison, right?
+So this is him when he's in prison, right?

 So this is, I don't know if they're playing the interview, but this is when he did an interview while he was in prison years ago.